Monday, September 20, 2021

 I took the Katz Pastrami sandwich, which I did not have since New-York, 10 years ago, it brought back a lot of sweet memories from the big apple.

-As you can see on these few pictures (I took that day), the place has a nice terrace with an incredible panoramic view overlooking Hong Kong and Victoria Harbour.
+As you can see from these few pictures (I took that day), the place has a nice terrace with an incredible panoramic view overlooking Hong Kong and Victoria Harbour.

 I'm not a member.
 I was just invited as a guest, (thank you Sean), therefore there is little chance I will go there again, but you never know. 😉 😜